“Please state your name for the record.”

 “Why was Aenek allowed in?”

 Kenian shrugged.
 “Aenek and Asharos have been friends for years.
 It just made sense to me.
 Asharos claims that the current state of things on Atharia is corrupt, that we need to renounce technology and return to a purer state of being.
-He preaches a lot about technology causing many illnesses.
+He preaches a lot about how technology causes a large number of illnesses.
 At first, I thought he was on to something, but what you see the longer you’re inside…” He shuddered.

 “Do you need to take a break?”
 Ashrinn asked.